Beta is a measure of a stock’s volatility in relation to the overall market.

-- Then calculate the percentage returns for both the stock and the index.
+- Then calculate the percent change period to period for both the asset and the benchmark.

 β = Covar(rs , rm)/Var rm